 Superlist started in 2019 in the Netherlands.
 Following the first Superlist on the theme of health published in October 2020, Superlist NL Green 2021 was published end of May 2021.
 Superlist UK Health 2021 and Superlist NL Animal Welfare 2021 were published in December 2021.

 In March 2022 we have published Superlist UK Environment 2022.
 Further in 2022, we will publish Superlist Belgium Environment 2022, Superlist Sweden Health 2022 and Superlist NL Health 2022.

-The research method for each Superlist is drawn up under the supervision of the Scientific Board.
-The experts on this Board ensure that the comparison of supermarkets is fair and contributes to the improvement of the food system.
+The research method for each Superlist is drawn up under the supervision of the Scientific Council.
+The experts on this council ensure that the comparison of supermarkets is fair and contributes to the improvement of the food system.